 A 45 year old woman with a past medical history of hyperthyroidism is brought into the emergency department by her partner.
 She has had urinary tract symptoms for the last 2 days, but now she looks really sick.
 She has been having diarrhea and crampy abdominal pain.
 She is having a hard time concentrating, is tremulous, and drenched in sweat.
 Her vital signs at triage include an irregular heart rate of 142 and a temperature of 39.5 degrees celsius.
+Do you have an approach to thyroid storm?

 The diagnosis of thyroid storm is clinical.
 Laboratory testing, although helpful, does not distinguish between thyrotoxicosis and thyroid storm.1 Treatment should be started immediately based on clinical findings.2 The key clinical features are: fever, altered mental status, and signs of sympathetic over-activity.